Lauren Wilcox: Career

 Prior to her research career, Wilcox was a Staff Software Engineer at IBM in Austin, Texas and was recognized as an Early Tenure Inventor.
 After completing her Ph.D., Wilcox joined the Georgia Institute of Technology School of Interactive Computing and was promoted to associate professor with tenure in April 2020.

-She directs the Health Experience and Applications Lab at Georgia Tech.
-At Georgia Tech, Wilcox has expanded her research scope to focus on how computing technology can meet the health needs of adolescents, including adolescent chronic condition management and adolescent health data privacy.
+She is a Senior Staff Research Scientist and Group Manager in Responsible AI and Human-Centered Technology at Google.
+She directed the Health Experience and Applications Lab at Georgia Tech.
+At Georgia Tech, Wilcox expanded her research scope to focus on how computing technology can meet the health needs of adolescents, including adolescent chronic condition management and adolescent health data privacy.
 She has also contributed foundational studies on how computing systems can support mental well-being, and the consideration of human well-being as an integral part of technology design.

 Wilcox was an inaugural member of the ACM Future of Computing Academy (ACM FCA) and co-authored an ACM FCA blog post in 2018, urging the computing research community to leverage the peer review process to identify and address the broader impacts of computing advancements on society.
 Since the publication of the blog post, there have been examples of computing conferences requiring authors to submit statements on the broader impacts of their contributions.

 Wilcox joined Google in 2019, where she contributed to one of the first published studies examining the use of a deep learning-based AI system in patient care.
-In 2020, she held a research leadership position in the Wellbeing Lab at Google.

-Personal

-Wilcox was born in New York City, but spent most of her childhood years in the Detroit metropolitan area.
-Before moving back to New York City for college, she played bass guitar in The Von Bondies.
-She is married to Richard Patterson.